riot-ci/RIOT/tests/pkg_utensor/README.md

 ```

 Each selected digit is displayed at the end of the script to allow a "visual"
-comparison with the value detected by the firmware.
+comparison with the value predicted by the firmware.
+For each new digit generated, the firmware must be rebuilt: the image is
+statically embedded as a blob in the firmware image.

 Training the model
 ------------------